SwarajMundruppadyRao/ROS2_Basics_Cpp_Software_Development/README.md

 ## TF Frame
-The talker node in this package will now broadcast a TF frame.
+The `talker` node in this package now broadcasts a TF frame.
 The `publisher_member_function.cpp` file includes the implementation for broadcasting a static transform using the `tf2_ros::TransformBroadcaster`.
 This transform can be visualized in tools like RViz to understand the spatial relationship between different frames in the ROS 2 system.

 To broadcast a TF frame, the `talker` node publishes a transform with the following details: